ZakOpry/express-exercises/exercise_1/instructions.md

 # Instructions
+- Run `npm i ` inside each folder before you do anything.

 ## Clean Routes
 - The following code is missing essential pieces that will prevent you from having a functional express app.
 Your job is to find the pieces that are missing and insert the correct syntax.